benthepoet/farmadeus/content/logs/farm-log-2020.md

 ---

 ### February 16, 2020
-Removed the remaining 5 Anatovka Apple and 6 Siberian Crab Apple seeds from the refrigerator and planted in a can.
+Removed the remaining 5 Antonovka Apple and 6 Siberian Crab Apple seeds from the refrigerator and planted in a can.

 ---